patricktsui/PROJECT2_NORTHWIND_ETL/README.md

 - `data_integration/`: Contains Airbyte setup for extracting and loading data
 - `data_transformation/`: Houses the dbt project for data transformation
 - `data_orchestration/`: Includes AWS configurations for running and scheduling the pipeline
-- `docs/`: Detailed documentation about the project
-- `tests/`: Integration and unit tests for the pipeline components
+- `data_consumption/`: Includes AWS configurations for running and scheduling the pipeline
+- `diagram/`: Architecture diagram and ER diagram
+- `screen_capture/`: Images provide visual documentation of the process.

-## Setup and Usage
+## Configuration and Usage

 ### 1. Data Integration